darktable-org/dtdocs/content/module-reference/processing-modules/color-harmonizer.md

    complementary* often work well.
 Enable *vectorscope two-way sync* (under the harmony rule heading) to see the palette on the vectorscope while you choose.

 3. **Raise pull strength.** Start around 0.2–0.3.
-The effect is graduated; values above 0.6 are rarely needed for a convincing result.
+The effect is graduated.

 4. **Adjust pull width if needed.** If many off-palette hues are not moving enough, widen the zones.
 If you want to correct only specific hue ranges without touching the rest, narrow them.
+The result may be very subtle if the image already has an inherent harmony and the module is set to match.
+In this case, setting both strength and width to their maximum values and then reducing them gradually may be a more effective strategy.

 5. **Use neutral color protection to taste.** Raise it for images with many desaturated tones (architecture, faded film looks) to exempt pastels and muted tones from correction.